Language

 • Document verification.

-While the first three steps of the document parsing process somewhat resemble the principles of OCR templating, there can be major differences, depending on who created the document templates, the number of templates, and how well they are done.
+While the first three steps of the document parsing process somewhat resemble the principles of template-based OCR, there can be major differences, depending on who created the document templates, the number of templates, and how well they are done.

 The depth of template detail is another point in favor of using specialized data parsing software.
 To create a reliable template, you need to have information about all the possible variations for each field in the document.
 This isn’t something you can do with just a couple of samples at hand.